 Select your image, and place it, upside down, next to your paper so you can easily see it while drawing, then draw.
-If you'd like to put it in an envelope, please do so!
 Chose where you want to start: some people prefer to start in an upper corner, some in the upper edge, some, in the middle of the paper!
 Copy each line and shape one-by-one, and try to make each OiLS element to match as closely as you can.